ahmed-zekri/Tiktok-no-watermark/Readme.md

 There is an executable file in the release section for non developers,if your antivirus blocked it, add it to exceptions.
-Windows defender always block most of python executables built with pyinstaller
+Windows defender always block most of the python executables built with pyinstaller

+Finally, fixed the release as I had some time to spare :)